pmchrist/Capsule_Climate/notes.md

         There is no R&D after some point?
         Energy prices go to zero?
 1) Create a graph which shows CP income and their Emissions dependency      -> Done
-2) Run simulation multiple times to see if it changes results
+2) Run simulation multiple times to see if it changes results - Yes, by a lot   -> Done
-3) Implement opinion dynamics with random initialization
+3) Implement opinion dynamics with random initialization - Finalized (Need to integrate into the model)

 # ToDo Programming:
 1) These model parameter updaters are not consistent and logic of initialize_global_params() and changing_params for GlobalParam struct is ugly and works by "magic"